GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 In this version, The Tool Won’t be able to group samples categorically (Such as Brass, Bass, Percussion, Drum Sets, ETC) when the SoundFont is made.
-- Given that the SoundFont were to have instruments separated into categories, it would make it easier for composers to go through certain instruments of different musical groups.
-- Given that the instruments are not categorized, means that all instruments in the SoundFont will remain separate, including Drum Set instruments.
 - **Source:** My Own Decision